-- Our algorithm is very effective in performing composition.
-In most settings, it is able to eliminate as much as a half of the symbols from the intermediate signature, and often all of them (Figures 2,5-7). - The algorithm's median running time is in the subsecond range for mappings containing hundreds of constraints (Figures 3-5,7). - Composition becomes increasingly harder as more schema evolution primitives are applied to schemas (Figure 7). - Certain kinds of schema evolution primitives are more likely to produce complications for composition than others (Figures 2,3,5). - Key constraints do not substantially affect the symboleliminating power of the algorithm, yet significantly increase the running time (Figures 2,3). - It is beneficial to keep the symbols that could not be eliminated in the mappings as second-order constraints as long as possible.
-Subsequent composition operations may eliminate up to a third of those symbols [2]. - Our algorithm appears to be order-invariant on the studied data sets, i.e., it eliminates the same fraction of symbols no matter in what order the symbols are tried (in the loop in Line 3 of procedure COMPOSE in Section 3.1).
+- Our algorithm is able to eliminate 50-100% of the symbols in the examined composition tasks (Figs. 1, 4-7). - The algorithm's median running time is in the subsecond range for mappings containing hundreds of constraints (Figs. 2-4, 6, 7). - Composition becomes increasingly harder as more schema evolution primitives are applied to schemas (Fig. 6). - Certain kinds of schema evolution primitives are more likely to produce complications for composition than others (Figs. 1, 2, 4). - Key constraints do not substantially affect the symboleliminating power of the algorithm, yet significantly increase the running time (Figs. 1, 2, 7). - It is beneficial to keep the symbols that could not be eliminated in the mappings as second-order constraints as long as possible.
+Subsequent composition operations may eliminate up to a third of those symbols (Fig. 7). - Our algorithm appears to be order-invariant on the studied data sets, i.e., it eliminates the same fraction of symbols no matter in what order the symbols are